-Though the ingredients that go into making a pita bread is very similar to our roti, we add yeast to make it a leavened bread.
-Other than this its almost same as making your roti.
-The more detailed I have heard about this was from parents who had enjoyed their share of Pita breads during their stay in Mauritius.
+Though the ingredients that go into making pita bread is very similar to our roti, we add yeast to make it a leavened bread.
+Other than this it’s almost the same as making your roti.
+The more detailed I have heard about this was from parents who had enjoyed their share of Pita bread during their stay in Mauritius.
 The food scene in Mauritius was so vividly explained by them that I was really tempted to visit the place just for the various things they got to enjoy there.
-Being a tourist spot, the work place gets empty by 4.30 and everybody heads to the beach.
+Being a tourist spot, the workplace gets empty by 4.30 and everybody heads to the beach.
 And during weekends there is always a mad rush to hit the beach.
 And everybody thrives on bread and sandwiches.

-So that’s where they tasted the pita bread sandwich with fafafel.
+So that’s where they tasted the pita bread sandwich with falafel.
 I am not sure if they remember if they tasted Hummus, I am just assuming that these two are not served without the Hummus.
-Anyway all they had to explain to me was that they saw people eating huge breads, that had stuffed things inside and it was quite juicy and very delicious.
+Anyway, all they had to explain to me was that they saw people eating huge bread, that had stuffed things inside and it was quite juicy and very delicious.
 That was more than enough for me to decide I must try this.
-My parents food preferences is something very similar to mine, so I was sure I would love these as well.
+My parents’ food preferences are something very similar to mine, so I was sure I would love these as well.

 When I had planned on making these at home, as I said it was a Sunday and hubby dear wasn’t around.
-I made mini sized pita breads and Konda was my only customer that day, with Athamma tasting only the falafel.
+I made mini-sized pita bread and Konda was my only customer that day, with Athamma tasting only the falafel.
 On the whole, it was quite an adventurous lunch for us, with me trying to get three different posts ready in one shot, making sure the pictures looked different.
-Not that mine ever does, still I wanted to try.
+Not that mine ever does, still, I wanted to try.

 Now coming to the letter P, it is Pita Bread Sandwich